mctesterwork/cypress_ci_boilerplate/README.md

-### This file contains tests for the Restful Booker app.
+### This project repository contains tests for the Restful Booker app.
 Using:
 * Cypress (for API tests)
 * Grafana K6 (for performance)